jeannamatthews-classes/group-project-online-poker-site/docs/manual/installation.md

 Make sure you have some sort of IDE or software installed to be able to run Javascript

-*For any other concerns that are not addressed in hear consult the Readme.md file!*
+*For any other concerns that are not addressed in here consult the Readme.md file!*

 ## Setup 💻